Boston Interfaith Leadership Initiative (BILI)

 - Rev. Janet Cooper Nelson, Chaplain of the University, Brown University

-- Rev. Dr. Robin Olson, Director, Spiritual Life, Bentley University
+- Rev. Robin Olson, Director – Spiritual Life, Bentley University

-- Rev. Dr. Charlene Zuill, Spiritual Life Coordinator, Boston University School of Theology
+- Rev. Charlene Zuill, Spiritual Life Coordinator, Boston University School of Theology

-- Mr. Tom Reid, Assistant Director, Miller Center, Hebrew College
+- Mr. Tom Reid, Associate Director, Miller Center, Hebrew College

 - Rabbi Or Rose, Director, Miller Center, Hebrew College

 - Ms. Marilyn Stern, Community Engagement Administrator, Miller Center, Hebrew College